dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 To be more precise, _adversarial perturbations_ are modifications of the input of a network that are small in magnitude, but cause a big enough shift in its output to change its behavior.
 While it is not a hard requirement, they are also often semantically unrelated to the new output of the network -- for example the "ostrich" perturbation is not recognizable as an ostrich.
 These two criteria, small size and uninterpretable semantic quality, are what makes them so interesting to researchers.
-There are adversarial perturbations that could trick a classifier in an uninteresting way, such as adding a horizontal stroke to a "0" to trick a classifer into calling it an "8", or [putting wheels on a canoe](https://vikebike.com/vikebike01_FullRes.jpg) to trick the classifier into thinking it is a bicycle (or is it a bycicle disguized as a canoe?).
+There are adversarial perturbations that could trick a classifier in an uninteresting way, such as adding a horizontal stroke to a "0" to trick a classifier into calling it an "8", or [putting wheels on a canoe](https://vikebike.com/vikebike01_FullRes.jpg) to trick the classifier into thinking it is a bicycle (or is it a bicycle disguised as a canoe?).
 If these obvious attacks were what was demonstrated by Dr. Szegedy and colleagues then few other researchers would have paid attention.
 Unfortunately, we do not have a good way to measure "semantic quality," so the research community can only use the average size of the perturbations to quantify _adversarial robustness_, which indicates how much a network can handle adversarial attacks.
 However, they do often also show examples of perturbed inputs to allow readers to judge for themselves whether the semantic content is reasonable given the original and new network outputs.
-Now that we have defined the adversarial attacks and robustness we can better understand how such attacks are conducted.
+Now that we have defined the adversarial attacks and robustness we can better understand how such attacks are created.

 ### Following gradients
 There are many methods for constructing adversarial perturbations and they can roughly be categorized by how much access they have to the network they are attacking.